olivershetler/neuroscikit/docs/data_structures.md

             ---> AnimalMetadata() - CORE CLASS (LOW USE/IMPORTANCE since animal id is being read from folder names)

             This holds the raw metadata related to the animal.
 Initially this class was necessary but now I agreed with Abid that folder names can be read as the animal ID e.g. Data/Mouse_A/tetrode_files...., Data/Mouse_B/tetrode files
             Apart from the Animal ID, there is no other AnimalMetadata that is required for things to run.
 And currently that is being read from the folder name.

             This class is subject to either being removed or changed so we can read necessary animal metadata from the relevant files (although animal id is not in the files but rather the file name and is quite inconsistently formatted across the lab)

+            >>>>> OLIVER: It seems like there are several instances where it's frustrating to require the data/metadata but it's also not good to just ignore the lack of data.
+I think we should create a mechanism for flagging and reporting missing data using a method for summarizing all missing data in a study or session.

             ---> DevicesMetadata() - CORE CLASS (ONLY TO HOLD CLASS INSTANCE REFERENCES)

             This is not the most useful class and was created in anticipation of having multiple devices.
 As of right now it only has two possible devices but one can imagine cases with multiple implants, multiple trackers or simply different implant types.

             {'axona_led_implant': TrackerMetadata(), 'implant': ImplantMetadata()}